 Please note that in addition to the Chicago Campus Writing Place, there are writing place services on the Evanston Campus .

-Students are allowed to make two 30 minute appointments back to back if they feel they need more time.
+Students are allowed to make a one hour if they feel they need more time.
 All appointments must be scheduled online

 .
 Walk-in consultations are permitted, providing the tutor is available and unscheduled.
 The Writing Place offers both in-person and online-based appointments.